pyhost-app/pyhost-docs/source/docs/environment-variables.md

 > Your site may require a restart in order for it to be picked up but you can do this through the settings tab on the server page and clicking 'Restart all Server Processes'.

+In order to edit an environment varibale you will need to delete the variable and then re-add it.

 ![environment variable form](/assets/img/env-var-form.png)